 The tables 2-5 list the gas sensor specification.
 All the parameters are deduced from lab measurements under controlled environmental conditions, which are chosen according to the ISO16000-29 standard "Test methods for VOC detectors".
-The detailed procedure to measure the gas sensor is available in the application notes AN012 ("Measurement Instructions for Lab Environment") or AN016 ("handbook").

-Referring to chapter 4, a software solution (BSEC: Bosch Software Environmental Cluster) is available for the BME688.
-The software is carefully engineered to seamlessly work with the 4 integrated sensors inside the BME688.
+Referring to chapter 4, a software solution (BSEC: Bosch Software Environmental Cluster) is available for the BME690.
+The software is carefully engineered to seamlessly work with the 4 integrated sensors inside the BME690.
 Based on intelligent algorithms, the BSEC provides numerous useful outputs (see Table 20), e.g. an Index for Air Quality (IAQ), bVOC- & CO2-equivalents (ppm) and Gas scan results (%).
 The IAQ output is an index that can have values between 0 and 500 with a resolution of 1 to indicate or quantify the quality of the air available in the surrounding.
 Table 3 lists the IAQ system specification.
 The detailed classification and colour coding of the IAQ index is described in Table 6.
 Furthermore, the BSEC solution supports different operation modes (see Table 19) for the gas sensor to address the necessary power budget and update rate requirements of the end-application.

-Unless mentioned otherwise, the specifications are deduced from new sensors that have been operated for at least five days mainly in ambient air and consequently have the same history (i.e. same power mode and exposed to the same environment).
+Unless mentioned otherwise, the specifications are deduced from new sensors that have been operated for at least six days mainly in ambient air and consequently have the same history (i.e. same power mode and exposed to the same environment).